Contact the Community Planning TeamContact us

 The Community Empowerment Act (Scotland) 2015 requires that CPPs prepare and publish a Local Outcome Improvement Plan (LOIP).
 Community Planning Aberdeen published the LOIP for Aberdeen city in August 2016.

-Find out more about Community Planning Aberdeen.
+Find out more on the Community Planning Aberdeen website:

 You can read more about community planning at the Scottish Government website.

 The Community Empowerment (Scotland) Act 2015 introduces Participation Requests aiming to extend and improve community participation in improving outcomes for communities.
 The legislation enables communities to request to participate in decisions and processes which are aimed at improving outcomes.
 The Act states that a community participation body may make a request to a public service authority to permit the body to participate in an outcome improvement process.